mas-bandwidth/virtualgo/README.md

 virtualgo
 =========

-a networked physics simulation of a go board and stones
+Simulation of a go board and stones